 What is “Automatic Refusal?”
 And is It Ruining Your Relationship

 Many couples find themselves caught in a cycle of conflict that seems impossible to break.
 One subtle but powerful pattern is automatic refusal.
-Automatic Refusal is the habit of rejecting a partner’s requests, ideas, or concerns without genuine consideration.
+Automatic refusal is the habit of rejecting a partner’s requests, ideas, or concerns without genuine consideration.
 Whether it’s dismissing a suggestion, shutting down a conversation, or resisting change, this knee-jerk reaction can create lasting damage over time.

 For many LA-based couples therapists, automatic refusal is an issue that often goes unnoticed.
 While it may seem like a minor annoyance in the moment, repeated instances can lead to frustration, resentment, and emotional distance between partners.
 Relationship counseling can help individuals recognize this pattern and replace it with more constructive communication strategies.